 4.7 The Rural Services Delivery Grant (RSDG) is a government grant recognising cost pressures associated with service delivery in rural sparse areas.
-As anticipated from the DLUHC Policy Statement released on 12 December, the Provisional Settlement indicates no change to RSDG in 2023/24.
-The assumption for future years is no change for 2024/25, followed by a 1% increase thereafter.
+The Provisional Settlement indicated no change to RSDG in 2023/24 but the Final Settlement increased this grant to £0.291m.
+The assumption for future years is to remain at the current level for 2024/25, followed by a 1% increase thereafter.